 At the end of the day, it’s difficult to make ANY improvements to your site if you don’t have any data with which to assess how well (or poorly) your site is performing.

 So if your website company isn’t delivering, give us a call.
-We'll fix it.
+This is what we do!

-Did you know that search engines can connect people to your tree service that are elsewhere on the internet, not just on your website?
+Did you know that search engines can connect potential customers to your tree service that are elsewhere on the internet, not just on your website?

-But they can.
-And this is how it works:
+Well, they can!
+This is how it works:

-Aside from signing up for online directories, you can get some inbound links.
+Aside from signing up for online directories, you can also establish great inbound links.

 Wait...what are those?!

-So if you aren’t a member on any of these profiles, become one.
+So if you aren’t currently a member of any of these groups, become one!

-This helps search engines connect the top authorities in the tree care service industry, while also connecting new prospects to your business when they’re searching for the services you provide.
+This helps search engines align your business with the top authorities in the tree care service industry, while also connecting new prospects to your business when they’re searching for the services you provide.

 It can be seen that successfully and creatively marketing your tree service in today’s world can be as challenging as trying to climb a Giant Sequoia.
 But when all trees were created, so were full-service companies that specialize in marketing all of those trees.

-At High Level Marketing, the primary purpose behind everything we do is empowering small business owners like you to understand your options in an effort to make the best marketing decisions for your tree care business.
+At High Level Marketing, the primary goal behind everything we do is educating and empowering small business owners like you to understand your options in an effort to make the best marketing decisions that will help grow your tree care business.